tldr-pages/tldr/pages/common/react-native.md

 `react-native start --reset-cache`

-- Build your application and start it on a connected Android device or emulator:
+- Build the current application and start it on a connected Android device or emulator:

 `react-native run-android`

-- Build your application and start it on an iOS simulator:
+- Build the current application and start it on an iOS simulator:

 `react-native run-ios`

-- Build your application on `release` mode and start it on a connected Android device or emulator:
+- Build the current application in `release` mode and start it on a connected Android device or emulator:

 `react-native run-android --variant={{release}}`